kobibasson/albiondata-client/INVENTORY_TRACKING.md

 The inventory tracking feature works by monitoring the following game events:

 1. `evNewSimpleItem`: When you gather or receive new items
-2. `evInventoryPutItem`: When items are added to your inventory
+2. `evNewEquipmentItem`: When you receive equipment items
-3. `evInventoryDeleteItem`: When items are removed from your inventory
+3. `evBankVaultInfo`: When you access a bank vault

 When any of these events occur, the inventory tracker updates the JSON file (if enabled) and sends a webhook update (if enabled).